 We give you the support and training you need!

-If you volunteer to work directly with clients, we require successful completion of our 39-hour volunteer training, which we offer three times each year.
-You must also successfully complete a background check and sign a confidentiality agreement.
+If you volunteer to work directly with clients, we require successful completion of our 40-hour volunteer training, which we offer two times each year.
+You must also successfully complete a background check and reference checks, and sign a confidentiality agreement.

 Help us fundraise!